Minres/SystemC-Components/README.md

-txviewer
+SCViewer
 ========

-TxViewer is composed of a set of eclipse plugins to show transaction streams created by the SystemC Verification Library (SCV).
+SCViewer is composed of a set of eclipse plugins to show VCD and transaction streams created by the SystemC VCD trace implementation and the SystemC Verification Library (SCV).
 For further description of the SCV please refer to http://www.accellera.org/activities/committees/systemc-verification.

 The viewer is in early alpha stage and not yet ready for production use!